Recently, one of our readers asked us why WordPress sites get hacked.

 - What to do when you are locked out of WordPress admin (wp-admin)

-- Beginner’s guide: how to restore WordPress from backup
+- Beginner’s guide on how to restore WordPress from backup

 For rock solid security, we use Sucuri on all our WordPress sites.
 Sucuri provides malware detection and removal services as well as a website firewall that will protect your website against the most common threats.

 We hope this article helped you learn the top reasons why WordPress site gets hacked.
-You may also want to see our ultimate WordPress security guide to protect your WordPress site.
+You may also want to learn how to increase your blog traffic, or see our list of tips to speed up WordPress performance.